 Enigmail is a plugin for Thunderbird, a free open source mail reader for Linux, Mac, or Windows.
 Enigmail is only a front end for GPG.
 It manages the keys and selects the right one to encrypt or decrypt based on email address and some internal logic, but it does not always do this correctly, so it is a good idea to know how to use the command line interface of GPG.
 If Enigmail doesn't work you can always use GPG to encrypt/decrypt and copy/paste into or out of your email program using ascii text.
 Even though Enigmail is not 100% perfect it does save you some headache if you are not comfortable with a command line interface, as it mostly does a good job of keeping track of your keys and using the right one automatically when you click the "Encrypt" button.

 Users of webmail actually do have an option to use GPG more or less seamlessly using Mailvelope.
-I have not used it personally but it looks like a reasonably easy to use and secure bit of software.
 It intercepts the create new message screen from several popular webmail providers (Gmail, Hotmail, Yahoo, GMX) and opens a text window instead, automatically encrypting the message when you are ready to send and inserting it back into the browser window.
 You can download it here.
 Instructions for installing on Chrome are here.
 Firefox users will need to download the .xpi file and double click to install.

 It seems that most every site on the net these days requires you to create an account and log in to download, post, or use the site.
 You may not want to give out your real email to everyone who asks.
 You can get spam or worse, and it's counter to our goal of remaining anonymous.
 An easy solution is to use a disposable email provider, such as Mailinator or GuerrillaMail.
 These services will receive any email sent to any address at any of their many domains like "thisisnotmyrealemail.com".
 You can enter a fake email address on any signup form without having to set it up on the mail provider in advance, such as email@example.com.
 Then just go to mailinator.com and type in "fake123" into the inbox prompt and you will see the test email the website sent to make sure you gave them a "real" email address.
 You can use a different fake address for every site and make it really hard to correlate your activities between sites.
 If you need to keep track of the horde of different logins a password vault like KeePass will do the trick.
 Be aware that the IP address you use to access the disposable email account can still be used to identify you, so its value for anonymity is limited unless combined with either Tor or a VPN.